NehZio/Crystal-MET/README.md

-# bath_generator
+# CRYSTAL MET

-This little python script helps with cutting a fragment in a crystal
+Crystal MET (Crystal Maker Effective Tool) is a python programs that helps you building a (huge) system using only the informations taken from a CIF file.

 This program needs a few python packages: